Observability Market Size and Share

 By End-user Vertical: Healthcare Drives Digital Transformation

-IT & Telecom contributed 29.8% of revenue in 2024, but the Healthcare & Life Sciences segment is projected to climb at a 22.6% CAGR on the back of tele-health, AI diagnostics, and strict regulatory oversight.
-The observability platform market size linked to Healthcare workloads will surpass many traditional verticals because downtime or bias directly affects patient safety.
+IT & Telecom contributed 29.8% of revenue in 2024, but the Healthcare and Life Sciences segment is projected to climb at a 22.6% CAGR on the back of tele-health, AI diagnostics, and strict regulatory oversight.
+The observability market size linked to Healthcare workloads will surpass many traditional verticals because downtime or bias directly affects patient safety.

 Hospitals build business observability views that combine application latency with patient throughput metrics, while pharmaceutical manufacturers track batch integrity across distributed MES systems.
 These specialized needs support a cadre of vendors focusing on HIPAA and GxP compliant observability, and they intensify feature roadmaps around audit trails, immutable logging, and anomaly explanations.